kisnaa1920/wireshark_packet_analysis/README.md

 - How to filter ICMP Traffic in Wireshark.
 - How to identify Echo Request anf Echo Reply packets.
 - How ping works and how icmp is used to verify connective between two hosts.

+# Lab Activity
+'''bash ping 8.8.8.8'''

+The generate ICMP Echo request and Echo reply packets were captured and analyzed using Wireshark.